-- Meet or exceed the stated minimum entrance requirements for: - Undergraduate Admission on the basis of Secondary School, College or University Transfer, or Second or Subsequent degree; - Graduate Admissions on the basis of Bachelor's degree or second or subsequent Master's degree; or - o Visiting Students; - Meet all the entrance requirements but require an English Language Proficiency condition.
+- Meet or exceed the stated minimum entrance requirements for Undergraduate Admission in sections 2.1, 2.2, and 2.4; Graduate Admissions in section 3.1 and 3.3 or Visiting Students in section 8 of the Admission Policy and; - Meet all the entrance requirements but require an English Language Proficiency condition.

 Applicants who do not meet regular admissions requirements will be referred to the Admissions Committee for an admissions decision.
 The Admissions Committee may require further information on a student to determine any other documentation or form of evaluation deemed appropriate in order to assess the applicant's potential for success or to verify the applicant's information or qualifications.
 The Admissions Committee may consider a combination of the applicant's work experience, previous post-secondary education, in-house training, professional designations, and other supplemental information as elements of the admissions assessment process.